 Experienced Judgment Collection Lawyer Serving Collin County

-Once the judgment has been awarded, the plaintiff (judgment creditor) has the responsibility of enforcement.
-The process includes one or more of the following steps:
+Once the judgment has been awarded, the plaintiff (judgment creditor has the responsibility of enforcement.
+The process included one or more of the following steps:

 - 1. Abstract of Judgment or Domestication

 The first step in collection is securing the judgment lien by filing an abstract of judgment.
 If the judgment was awarded in a jurisdiction other than Texas, it is considered a foreign-judgment and the judgment must first be domesticated before an abstract can be filed.

 - 2. Writ of Garnishment

 A writ of garnishment allows a judgment creditor to secure assets held by a third party on behalf of the judgment debtor, usually a bank.
 The process of obtaining a writ of garnishment in Texas is complex, but, if successful, the creditor can freeze any accounts affiliated with the debtor until the desired amount of assets are turned over.

 - 3. Writ of Execution